steveleetn91/cordova-firebase/README.md

     cordova plugin add https://github.com/steveleetn91/cordova-firebase.git

 Now you can check changes on Dashboard Firebase.
+After install plugin if you run build will appear errors because you haven't Firebase Package for iOS.
+Now please open Xcode open your project after that `File->Add Package` and import `https://github.com/firebase/firebase-ios-sdk.git`.
+Last step you can build project.

 ## Issue